97th United States Congress: Members

 This list is arranged by chamber, then by state.
 Senators are listed by class, and representatives are listed by district.

+The age distribution of members of the 97th US Congress was younger than later Congresses.

 Senate

 Senators are popularly elected statewide every two years, with one-third beginning new six-year terms with each Congress, In this Congress, Class 1 meant their term ended with this Congress, requiring reelection in 1982; Class 2 meant their term began in the last Congress, requiring reelection in 1984; and Class 3 meant their term began in this Congress, requiring reelection in 1986.